avaframe/AvaFrame/docs/moduleCom5SnowSlide.rst

 The standard inputs required to perform a simulation run using :py:mod:`com1DFA` can be found here: :ref:`moduleCom1DFA:Input`.
-There is a run script to perform a glide snow com1DFA run: :py:mod:`runCom5GlideSnow.py`, and the configuration settings can be found in ``com5GlideSnow/com5GlideSnowCfg.ini``.
+There is a run script to perform a snow slide com1DFA run: :py:mod:`runCom5SnowSlide.py`, and the configuration settings can be found in ``com5SnowSlide/com5SnowSlideCfg.ini``.
-The glide snow tool-specific parameters are:
+The snow slide-specific parameters are:

-  * glideSnow is activated by setting ``glideSnow`` to 1
+  * snowSlide is activated by setting ``snowSlide`` to 1

   * the maximum strain before breaking of the bond ``cohesionMaxStrain``